-Today, after almost 6 years, it is time for me to say goodbye to the only company I have ever worked for – Citigroup Inc. Citigroup Inc. 66,85 +0,90 +1,36%.
+Today, after almost 6 years, it is time for me to say goodbye to the only company I have ever worked for – Citigroup Inc. Unfortunately, we could not get stock quote C this time..
 When I first joined way back on Valentine’s day, 2011, the plan was to stay for a year or two, and then move on to something different.
 Two years turned into six and finally, after three different roles in as many teams and five Valentine days later, the big day is here.

 I must admit, the last half-dozen years have changed me beyond recognition.
 In 2011, I was just a twenty something recent graduate, trying to make sense of the World around me.
 Like most people in their 20s, I was full of hope and ambition, but I was cocky too.
 I was well rewarded but I felt I deserved more.